 If we ask you to provide personal information to comply with a legal requirement or to perform a contract with you, we will make this clear at the relevant time and advise you whether the provision of your personal information is mandatory or not (as well as of the possible consequences if you do not provide your personal information).

-If you have questions about or need further information concerning the lawful bases on which we collect and use your personal information, please contact us using the contact details provided below.
+If you have queries concerning the lawful bases on which we collect and use your personal information, please contact us using the contact details provided below.

 We will use your personal data to send you updates (by email, text message, telephone or post) about our services including exclusive offers, promotions or new services.